sueLan/suelan.github.io/source/_posts/20210213-dive-into-runloop-ios.md

 ###  Run Loop Sequence of Events

 According to [apple doc](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Multithreading/RunLoopManagement/RunLoopManagement.html#//apple_ref/doc/uid/10000057i-CH16-SW1),  when runloop running  in a thread, it processes pending events and generates notifications for attached observers.
-Briefly, it works as the follow digram shows.
+Briefly, it works as the follow diagram shows.

 ![image-20210209142244931](image-20210209142244931.png)